Horses’ Waterfall is considered to be the highest waterfall in Romania – 90 m.

 Only those with expertise in canyoning or those travelling with an authorized guide can visit Horses’ Canyon.
 It involves descending by rope ten waterfalls.

-Access to the Horses’ Canyon is done by ascending from the base of the waterfall following the red triangle tourist marker until you get to the main ridge of Rodnei Mountains.
+Access to the Horses’ Canyon is done by ascending from the base of the waterfall following the red triangle tourist marker.
+You go up, until you get to the main ridge of Rodnei Mountains.
 Getting out of the forest to the alpine bareness, there is a beautiful vista over the Maramuresului Mountains.

 Once on the main ridge (called by locals “La gavan”), you will have to follow the road leading towards Horses’ Valley.
 From here you will see the upper part of the ski slope and the path that you need to follow if you are to use the chair lift to get to the Horses’ Waterfall.